TeamMood/teammood.github.com/_drafts/agile-retrospectives-4-steps-to-follow.md

 An Agile retrospective is considering “successful” if team members are confident that their functioning as a team will ameliorate for the next sprint and the trend shows a continuous improvement over time.&nbsp;

-<a name="agile-retrospective-format"></a>

 ## Agile Retrospective: the Ideal Format

 Retrospectives usually last for ½ hour to 1 hour.
 It should always include these three axes:

-* **Celebrate successes:** a new client, a feature release, a past action identified during the last retrospective that led to the expected results, ...
+* **Celebrate successes:** a new client, a feature release, a past action identified during the last retrospective that led to the expected results, …
 * **Discuss the issues and irritants** – from the smallest (the coffee is bad) to the biggest (we need new fundings) – and take time to analyze them
 * **Identify the actions** to solve these issues and irritants&nbsp;